awsdocs/aws-doc-sdk-examples/basics_scenarios/batch_scenario/SPECIFICATION.md

 ```

 ## Scenario Program Flow
-The Amazon ECR SDK getting started scenario executes the following steps:
+The AWS Batch Basics scenatio executes the following operations:

-1. **Parse command-line arguments**: The program checks if the correct number of arguments (2) are provided, which are the IAM role and the account number.

-2. **Introduce Amazon ECR**: The program provides a brief introduction to Amazon ECR.

-3. **Checks the local machine for a docker image**: The program checks the local mahcine for a docker image named echo-text.
-If it's not located, the program ends.

-3. **Create an ECR repository**: The program creates the repository using the `createECRRepository` method.

-4. **Set an ECR repository policy**: The program sets an ECR repository policy using the `setRepoPolicy` method, which grants the specified IAM role the necessary permissions to access the repository.

-5. **Display the ECR repository policy**: The program retrieves and displays the repository policy using the `getRepoPolicy` method.

-6. **Retrieve an ECR authorization token**: The program retrieves an ECR authorization token using the `getAuthToken` method, which is required for subsequent operations.

-7. **Get the ECR repository URI**: The program retrieves the URI of the ECR repository using the `getRepositoryURI` method.

-8. **Set an ECR lifecycle policy**: The program sets an ECR lifecycle policy using the `setLifeCyclePolicy` method, which automatically removes old or unused Docker images from the repository.

-9. **Push a Docker image to the ECR repository**: The program pushes a local Docker image to the ECR repository using the Docker Client (its not a recommended way to upload using ECRClient).

-10. **Verify the image in the ECR repository**: The program verifies that the Docker image was successfully pushed to the ECR repository using the `verifyImage` method.

-11. Provide optional steps on how a user can run the image in the ECR repo.

-12. **Delete the ECR repository**: The program prompts the user to delete the ECR repository and its contents using the `deleteECRRepository` method.
+**Creates two IAM roles using a CloudFormation template**

+This operation uses AWS CloudFormation to create two IAM roles that are required for AWS Batch operations.
+The first role is for the compute environment and grants the necessary permissions for the instances to perform tasks such as reading from Amazon S3 or writing logs to CloudWatch.
+The second role is for the AWS Batch service to interact with other AWS services.

+**Creates a Batch compute environment**

+This operation sets up a compute environment where AWS Batch jobs will be executed.
+The compute environment is essentially a collection of EC2 instances or ECS containers that AWS Batch can scale based on job requirements.

+**Checks the status of the compute Environment**

+This operation retrieves the current status of the compute environment to ensure it is active and ready to accept jobs.

+**Sets up a job queue and job definition**

+This operation involves creating a job queue that will manage the submission of jobs and a job definition that specifies how the jobs should be executed.

+**Registers a Job Definition**

+This operation registers a new job definition with AWS Batch, making it available for job submissions.

+**Submits a Batch Job**

+This operation submits a job to the AWS Batch job queue for execution.

+**Describes a Job**
+This operation retrieves detailed information about a specific job, including its status and execution details.

+**Deregisters the Job Definition**
+his operation removes a job definition from AWS Batch, making it unavailable for future job submissions.

+**Describes the Job Queue**

+This operation retrieves information about a specific job queue, including its status and associated compute environments.

+**Disables and deletes the Job Queue**
+This operation disables a job queue to stop it from accepting new jobs and then deletes it from AWS Batch.

+**Disables and deletes the Compute Environment**
+This operation disables a compute environment to prevent it from executing new jobs and then deletes it from AWS Batch.

 ### Program execution
-The following shows the output of the Amazon ECR program in the console.
+The following shows the output of the AWS Batch program in the console.

 ```
-  Amazon Batch is a fully-managed batch processing service that enables developers, scientists, and engineers to run batch computing workloads of any scale.
-Amazon Batch dynamically provisions the optimal quantity and type of compute resources (e.g., CPU or memory-optimized instances) based on the volume and specific resource requirements of the batch jobs submitted.

-The Java V2 SDK to interact with various AWS services programmatically.
-The `BatchAsyncClient` interface in the Java V2 SDK allows developers to automate the submission, monitoring, and management of batch jobs on the Amazon Batch service.
+AWS Batch is a fully managed batch processing service that dynamically provisions the required compute resources for batch computing workloads.
+The Java V2 `BatchAsyncClient` allows developers to automate the submission, monitoring, and management of batch jobs.

-In this scenario, we'll explore how to use the Java V2 SDK to interact with the Amazon Batch service and perform key operations such as submitting jobs, monitoring their status, and managing the compute environment.
+This scenario provides an example of setting up a compute environment, job queue and job definition, and then submitting a job.

 Let's get started...

 You have two choices:

 1 - Run the entire program.
 2 - Delete an existing Compute Environment (created from a previous execution of this program that did not complete).